microsoft/SpeechT5/SpeechUT/README.md

 ### Contact Information

-For help or issues using SpeechLM models, please submit a GitHub issue.
+For help or issues using SpeechUT models, please submit a GitHub issue.

-For other communications related to SpeechLM, please contact Long Zhou (`lozhou@microsoft.com`).
+For other communications related to SpeechUT, please contact Long Zhou (`lozhou@microsoft.com`).